johnpolakow/Blackbox_Calibration/md/libssh_install.md

 I found this wasn't necessaary, and the executable would run with this directive present or not.

-Next, before running, we must generate local ssh keys (on the Calibration Pi) to send to the server (DUT Pi).
+Before running the Calibration executable, it is necessary to generate local ssh keys (on the Calibration Pi) to send to the server (DUT Pi).
 Create the key pair on the client computer, in the .ssh directory:
 ```cd ~/.ssh ```
 ```ssh-keygen -t rsa -C "FL100"    ```